 Port Manatee staff members are available to speak to community groups on a variety of topics including the port’s current and future projects, economic impact and more.

-Request a Speaker for your group and a member of the Port Manatee Communications Department will contact you to verify a topic, date and time.
-For more information, call the communications department at (941) 722-6621.
+Request a Speaker for your group and a member of the Port Manatee Administration Department will contact you to verify a topic, date and time.
+For more information, call Port Manatee at (941) 722-6621.

 Authorized boating and fishing are allowed in the waters around Port Manatee through the Manbirtee Key Zone Watch Program.